pwasiewi/rpilinuxlab/README.md

-# Some laboratory scripts
+# Some laboratory scripts to run in Gentoo linux
-For example you can emulate in qemu arm linux and raspberry kernels with busybox as init:
+For example you can emulate with crossdev and qemu arm linux and raspberry kernels with busybox as init:
 ```
 cd make.armhfp
 make emulate #raspberry 2b